Please reach out to us at if you cannot find an answer to your question.

 The Village is a cluster of village pocket homes where there is a blend of private and communal spaces.
 The central focus is on neighbours and nature with a form of housing that supports overall individual well being though a shared sense of community.
 We ascribe to the model of pocket communities where the layout of the community facilitates the bringing together of people, while creating a layering of private spaces where the environment is part of the living space.

 During World War II the federal government created the Wartime Housing Corporation.
 Over 6 years during the 1940s it quickly built 46,000 standardized single family homes as rental units.
 They were between 700 and 1000 sq ft, with the majority of the dozens of pre-approved designs between 800 and 900 sq ft..
-If you consider that the average size of a single-family home today in Ontario is almost 2400 sq ft...more than double what is was in the early 1970s, our pocket homes are "tiny" by today's standards and right in line with the size of the post WWII "strawberry box" homes.
+If you consider that the average size of a single-family home today in Ontario is almost 2400 sq ft...more than double what is was in the early 1970s, our pocket homes are "small" by today's standards and right in line with the size of the post WWII "strawberry box" homes.

 The rural setting also aligns with the connection to nature, one of the principles underlying the village.